thameera/eulerjs/README.md

     grunt --p=2

-This will watch the Javascript files and run jshint and run the solution at each update to the file.
+Grunt will watch the Javascript files and run jshint and execute the solution at each update to the file.

 ## Creating a new solution from the template

-    grunt create <problem number>
+    grunt create --p=<problem number>